iann0036/tf-cfn-provider/docs/providers/digitalocean/Firewall.md

 `SourceTags` - (Optional) An array containing the names of Tags corresponding to groups of Droplets from which the inbound traffic will be accepted.

 `SourceLoadBalancerUids` - (Optional) An array containing the IDs of the Load Balancers from which the inbound traffic will be accepted.

+### OutboundRule Properties

+`Protocol` - (Required) The type of traffic to be allowed.
+This may be one of "tcp", "udp", or "icmp".

+`PortRange` - (Optional) The ports on which traffic will be allowed specified as a string containing a single port, a range (e.g. "8000-9000"), or "1-65535" to open all ports for a protocol.
+Required for when protocol is `tcp` or `udp`.

 `DestinationAddresses` - (Optional) An array of strings containing the IPv4 addresses, IPv6 addresses, IPv4 CIDRs, and/or IPv6 CIDRs to which the outbound traffic will be allowed.